yeroshek/grunt-lokalise/README.md

 # grunt-lokalise

-> Grunt plugin for i18n service lokali.se
+> Grunt plugin for i18n service lokalise.co

 ## Getting Started
-Grunt-lokalise provides a command line interface to sync your i18n files with http://lokali.se
+Grunt-lokalise provides a command line interface to sync your i18n files with http://lokalise.co

 Install it: